 You can still use it as a padding.
-In that case overlap foam lining pieces in place where extra padding is needed.
+In that case overlap foam lining pieces in a place where extra padding is needed.
 Stitch the layers together piece by piece.

 Cut and Sew

 The foam-lined cup is formed out of one-two-three-or-more pieces.
 Roughly spoken, its task is to move your breast tissue in the desired direction depending on the shape of the cup.
 To the center, up forward, down.
-You are free to make your own improvements and changes to it.
+Feel free to make your own improvements and changes to it.
 It’s easy.
-Use the existing seams or make the new ones.
-Make different adjustments and see the effects.
-Imagine that it’s a kind of sculpture.
+Use the existing seams or make new ones.
+Try different adjustments and see the effects.
+Imagine that it’s a kind of a sculpture.

 Join the foam cup parts together with a zigzag or 3-step zigzag.
 Zigzag seams can be finished with a narrow tape.
 However, the seams of our foam merge together forming a beautiful, solid cup and therefore it is better to leave the finishing tape off.
-The lighter the seams are, the smoother the shape and the more invisible the seam will be.
+The lighter the seams are, the smoother the shape and the more invisible the seams will be.

 After joining the parts together, the cup may seem to be a bit angular.
-Don’t worry because this effect disappears after few hours of wearing a bra.
-The same miracle happens when you put on a bra just been washed – the shape returns quickly.
+Don’t worry, because this effect disappears after few hours of wearing the bra.
+The same miracle happens when you put on a bra that has just been washed – the shape returns quickly.
 I really love that feature.
-If angularity bothers you at the first place, you can gently steam iron over the seams through a cotton cloth.
+If angularity bothers you in the first place, you can gently steam iron over the seams through a cotton cloth.
 Be careful not to flatten the cup!
-And, not to burn your fingers!
+And not to burn your fingers!